Natural Language Processing

 - Research methods: One or more research methods used to explore the attributes of concepts and relationships, including research design, sampling, and data measurement & analysis method.

-Later work with Dr Kokil Jaidka sought to produce multi-document summaries that read like literature reviews.
+The subsequent work with Dr Kokil Jaidka sought to produce multi-document summaries that read like literature reviews.
 To that end, we analysed human-written literature reviews to identify the document structure (macro-level structure) of literature reviews, rhetorical functions/relations used, and information selection tactics used by authors to select information and text from the source papers to include in their literature reviews.
-The work is ongoing.
+The work is being continued under the topic of Academic Writing.

 - Jaidka, K., Khoo, C.S.G., & Na, J.C.
 (2013).
 Literature review writing: How information is selected and transformed.
 Aslib Proceedings, 65(3), 303-325.
 [PDF]